Pipeline Manager

 Pipeline Manager requires npm (at least 10.8.2 version is recommended, along with Node.js starting from 20.10.0), python and pip for installing dependencies, building and (optionally) running - use package manager to install those packages.

 The backend of the application has a list of requirements in the pyproject.toml file.
-They can be installed using pip:

 pip install .

-All of npm modules needed for the frontend of the application are installed automatically during build.
-They can be found in the ./pipeline_manager/frontend/node_modules directory after the application is built.
+All npm modules necessary for the front end of the application are installed automatically during build.

 Building and running

-Pipeline Manager can be built in two different ways as:
+Pipeline Manager can be built in two different ways, as:

 Static HTML application